 Octon Crematorium has now returned to its usual capacity.

-There are options for services to take place elsewhere for numbers up over this, both for religious and non-religious services, please contact us to discuss this.
+There are options for services to take place elsewhere, both for religious and non-religious services, please contact us to discuss this.

 Most shops have now re-opened, you can also place online and telephone orders.
 We are able to accept orders as we normally would, and will fulfil them through our usual florists.